 - Waking up several times a night to urinate

 - Erectile dysfunction

 - Irregular heartbeat

-- Poorly controlled blood pressure, even on multiple medications
+- Inability to control blood pressure, even with multiple medications

 - Falling asleep unintentionally during the day